MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Membership Inference Attacks; Data Augmentation; Adversarial Examples.
   - <details><summary>Digest</summary> We introduce label-only membership inference attacks.
 Instead of relying on confidence scores, our attacks evaluate the robustness of a model's predicted labels under perturbations to obtain a fine-grained membership signal.
 These perturbations include common data augmentations or adversarial examples.

+- Anonymizing Machine Learning Models. [[paper]](https://arxiv.org/abs/2007.13086) [[code]](https://github.com/IBM/ai-privacy-toolkit)
+  - Abigail Goldsteen, Gilad Ezov, Ron Shmelkin, Micha Moffie, Ariel Farkash.
+  - Key Word: Anonymization.
+  - <details><summary>Digest</summary> Learning on anonymized data typically results in significant degradation in accuracy.
+In this work, we propose a method that is able to achieve better model accuracy by using the knowledge encoded within the trained model, and guiding our anonymization process to minimize the impact on the model's accuracy, a process we call accuracy-guided anonymization.
+We demonstrate that by focusing on the model's accuracy rather than generic information loss measures, our method outperforms state of the art k-anonymity methods in terms of the achieved utility, in particular with high values of k and large numbers of quasi-identifiers.

 - Descent-to-Delete: Gradient-Based Methods for Machine Unlearning. [[paper]](https://arxiv.org/abs/2007.02923)
   - Seth Neel, Aaron Roth, Saeed Sharifi-Malvajerdi.
   - Key Word: Machine Unlearning.